-- Has your loved one lost or gained weight recently without a change in diet?
+- Have they lost or gained weight recently without a change in diet?

-- Has your loved one become distant or completely unavailable?
+- Are they suddenly distant or completely unavailable?

-- Has your loved one continued to use drugs or alcohol in spite of suffering significant consequences (legal, medical, social, etc.)?
+- Have they continued to use drugs or alcohol in spite of suffering significant legal, medical or social consequences?

-- Has your loved one stated they’ll seek help but have not been successful in changing their behavior?
+- Have they expressed a desire in seeking help but have not been successful in changing their behavior?

 Note: This self-assessment is for information purposes only.
 It does not replace a formal evaluation by a medical or mental health professional.

 A well-seasoned family intervention specialist can help you deal with the addict and the family dynamics.
 A carefully designed and coached, step-by-step family intervention creates positive change, sweeps away the secrecy and minimizes the denial.
 Family, friends, employers and professional colleagues can initiate the family intervention process.
 Most interventionists ask for a certain amount of preparation time, but in most cases family intervention results in immediate entry into a treatment center that will address the addicted person's needs and work with the family.